huggingface/transformers/docs/source/main_classes/trainer.rst

    or find more details on `the DeepSpeed's github page <https://github.com/microsoft/deepspeed#installation>`__.

-2. Adjust the Trainer command line arguments as following:
+2. Adjust the :class:`~transformers.Trainer` command line arguments as following:

    1. replace ``python -m torch.distributed.launch`` with ``deepspeed``.
    2. add a new argument ``--deepspeed ds_config.json``, where ``ds_config.json`` is the DeepSpeed configuration file